miccaiif/INS/README.md

 [CLAM](https://github.com/mahmoodlab/CLAM).

 ## Acknowledgement
-We sincerely thank [PiCO](https://github.com/hbzju/PiCO) for their contributions to the codes.
+We sincerely thank [PiCO](https://github.com/hbzju/PiCO) for their inspiration and contributions to the codes.

 ### Contact Information
 If you have any question, please email to me [lhqu20@fudan.edu.cn](lhqu20@fudan.edu.cn).